erickrr-bd/Telk-Alert/README.md

 Telk-Alert auxiliary tool that allows checking the status of the service that allows Telk-Alert to function.
 This is done at two different times defined by the user, and once the status is validated, it sends a message to a Telegram channel with the result.

 # Requirements
+- CentOS 8 (So far it has only been tested in this version)
 - Python 3.6
 - Python Libraries
   - elasticsearch-dsl